NYC restaurants located within a 5 minute walk of Houston Street Station | Ratings, Reviews & Maps

 5 Star Rating A really good - very reasonably priced - Italian restaurant in West Village - all the food was super tasty and service sizes were generous - including the steaks.
 Very nice atmosphere - but it is very loud.
 The service was very good as well.
 If you need an Italian restaurant in the Village - Aria is a great choice.
 (We went again recently - and again everything was great.
 It was much less busy and super pleasant.)

-Robert - a month ago
+Robert - 4 months ago

 Show More